mykelalvis/FT/Traveller/WORKING/Mongoose/Small Craft Catalog.md

 kickstart trade between a mainworld and the first colonies and outposts it sets up in its own star system.
-Due to the expense and technological base needed to manufacture a (somewhat) efficient manoeuvre drive, trade shuttles are typically owned
+Due to the expense and technological base needed to manufacturea (somewhat) efficient manoeuvre drive, trade shuttles are typically owned

-by governments and large corporations, with other organisations still having to rely on much shorter- ranged reaction drive craft.
+by governments and large corporations, with other organisations still having to rely on much shorter-ranged reaction drive craft.
 The appearance of trade shuttles is a sure sign that a civilisation is about to make the leap to interstellar travel.

 Crew
 Pilot

 **Hull: 36**

 Running Costs
 MAINTENANCE COST

 Cr1873/month
 PURCHASE COST

 MCr22.48

 Power Requirements
 Basic Ship Systems